 Step 3: Search within this Image on Bing

 Sticking with the same example above, I want to find pictures of that scoreboard in center field.
-You can actually do this in a matter of seconds.
-Hover over the picture with your mouse and you will see a little magnifying glass appear over the picture.
+You can do this in a matter of seconds.
+Hover over the image with your mouse, and you will see a little magnifying glass appear over the picture.
 From here, you draw the part that you want Bing to look at then the machine learning will do the rest.
-Here is an example of how I drew a box around the scoreboard in center field to find related images.
-This is a cool feature because you will find that some of the related pictures are from different angles on the stadium.
-The same view at night might seem boring since you are already looking at it, so this is a really cool and extremely complicated algorithm to show this.
+Here is an example of how I pulled a box around the scoreboard in center field to find related images.
+This is a cool feature because you will see that some of the related pictures are from different angles on the stadium.
+The same view at night might seem annoying since you are already looking at it, so this is a new and extremely complicated algorithm to show this.

 Image Match on a Picture you Own

 One of the coolest parts is to find similar pictures to the one you already own.
 Let’s say you took a lot of photos of a place, but could not remember where exactly you were when you were making a scrapbook and wanted to add a few more to show different angles.
 With Bing, you can do this simply.